webgilde/individual-multisite-author/readme.txt

 This field is individual for each blog, so make sure you first login to the right dashboard when changing the authors bio for a specific site in your multisite environment.

 == Changelog ==

+= 1.4.0 =

+* allow to translate the plugin through wordpress.org, props @2ndkauboy
+* show a warning if the current site is not a multisite, props @2ndkauboy
+* secure user data while allowing some HTML in the description, props @2ndkauboy
+* fix PHP 8.2 deprecation warning, props @2ndkauboy

 = 1.3.1 =